sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - Cleanup
 - Report Generation

-### 70. Does Firewall affects the time required to scan a target?
+### 70. Does Firewall affect the time required to scan a target?
 **Obviously**.
 In most cases, the firewalls are configured to drop the unauthorized packet **without** sending _connection refused_ message.
 In this case, the host which is scanning the target must have to wait for a minimum time before it knows that the connection will not be succeeded.
-Hence, this will affect the scanning time of that particular target.
+Hence, this will affect the scanning time of the target.
 There are some smart scanners that will tell you to increase timeouts depending on outcome of the scan.

 ### 71. How authentic is ***Banner Grabbing***?
 Can you go by the results?